Philip Hultin Pedagogy Fund

 Extending the appointment

-If the faculty member or instructor wishes to extend the appointment, then that will be funded by the faculty member or instructor and/or the department.
+If the faculty member or instructor wishes to extend the appointment, that will be funded by the faculty member or instructor and/or the department.

 Eligibility